-Draft rule extending the application of Interim Reliability Measure to the Retailer Reliability Obligation
+Rule extending the application of Interim Reliability Measure to the Retailer Reliability Obligation

-The Australian Energy Market Commission has made a draft rule recommendation to extend the application of the interim reliability measure (IRM) to the retailer reliability obligation (RRO) until 30 June 2028.
+The Australian Energy Market Commission has made a rule to extend the application of the interim reliability measure (IRM) to the retailer reliability obligation (RRO) until 30 June 2028.
 The Commission considers the extension of the measure, as a risk management tool, as being in the interests of consumers until the Reliability Panel has completed its review of the form of the reliability standard.

-The Commission has made a draft rule to extend the interim reliability measure by three years.
+The Commission has made a final rule to extend the interim reliability measure by three years.

-The Australian Energy Market Commission (the AEMC or Commission) has made a draft rule to continue the application of the interim reliability measure (IRM) to the retailer reliability obligation (RRO) until 30 June 2028.
-The Commission intends to review whether measures like the IRM are needed beyond 30 June 2028 following the Reliability Panel's 2026 Reliability Standards and Settings Review.
+The Australian Energy Market Commission (the AEMC or Commission) has made a final rule to continue the application of the interim reliability measure (IRM) to the retailer reliability obligation (RRO) from 1 July 2025 to 30 June 2028.
+The Commission has not included any requirements in the final rule to review the IRM beyond 2028 and notes that, absent a rule change to extend the mechanism, it will cease on 30 June 2028.
+This is because we consider that the IRM is a temporary measure while the Panel considers the longer-term approach to the reliability standard.

 Reliability risk must be considered differently as the power system moves to a high variable renewable energy (VRE), energy-limited power system.
 This is particularly relevant for tail risk which represents low-probability events that could have a high impact on reliability outcomes.
-In making its draft rule, the Commission considers that removing the IRM as the trigger for the RRO between 1 July 2025 and 30 June 2028 could increase uncertainty about the reliability framework and how tail risk is being managed.
+In making the final rule, the Commission considers that removing the IRM as the trigger for the RRO between 1 July 2025 and 30 June 2028 could increase uncertainty about the reliability framework and how tail risk is being managed.

-While stakeholders had mixed views, the Commission considers the draft rule is in the long-term interest of consumers
+While stakeholder feedback was largely against extending the IRM, the Commission considers the final rule is in the long-term interest of consumers

-The Commission considers the draft rule to extend the application of the IRM to the RRO will best support the national electricity objective (NEO).
+The Commission considers the final rule to extend the application of the IRM to the RRO will best support the national electricity objective (NEO).

-In making its draft determination, the Commission considered the findings of its 2023 Review of the Interim reliability measure and the feedback from stakeholders provided during the review.
-Key to this were the Commission's findings that removing the IRM as the trigger for the RRO between 1 July 2025 and 30 June 2028 could increase uncertainty about the reliability framework and how tail risk is being managed as the power system transitions to a high VRE power system.
+In preparing its final determination, the Commission considered submissions from stakeholders on the draft rule, the findings of its 2023 Review of the Interim Reliability Measure, and the feedback stakeholders provided during the review.
+Key to this was the Commission's findings that removing the IRM as the trigger for the RRO between 1 July 2025 and 30 June 2028 could increase uncertainty about the reliability framework and how tail risk is being managed as the power system transitions to a high VRE power system.

 Stakeholders made valid points that the RRO being triggered by the IRM may lead to increased costs as it may result in the RRO being triggered more often.
-The Commission has taken these points into account in response to AEMO's rule change request.
-In balancing the options, the Commission is of the view that, despite the risk of increased costs, the draft rule to extend the IRM is warranted considering the changing nature of the drivers of reliability risk.
+Stakeholders also commented on the efficacy of the IRM and the RRO.
+The Commission has taken these views into account in considering AEMO's rule change request.
+In balancing the options, the Commission is of the view that extending the IRM is warranted considering the changing drivers of reliability risk.

-The IRM would play an important role to address tail risk over the period 1 July 2025 to 30 June 2028 as the market transitions to a high VRE and energy-limited power system.
-The Commission considers that retaining the IRM until the new standard is in place serves as a 'safety net' if this risk does emerge sooner.
-In the Commission's view, therefore, it is an appropriate balance of the potential risk and cost compared to removing the standard.
+The IRM would play an important role in addressing tail risk over the period 1 July 2025 to 30 June 2028 as the market transitions to a high VRE and energy-limited power system.
+The Commission considers that retaining the IRM until the new reliability standard is in place serves as a 'safety net' if this risk does emerge sooner.
+In the Commission's view, therefore, it is an appropriate balance of the potential risk and cost compared to removing the measure.